Usamos cookies para garantir que obtém a melhor experiência no nosso site.

 Golden Triangle Asian Elephant Foundation

-The Golden Triangle Asian Elephant Foundation (GTAEF), was set up in 2006 to improve the plight of Thailand’s elephants, and has since been diversified to include welfare projects that incorporate broader philanthropic and cultural objectives with unprecedented success.
+The Golden Triangle Asian Elephant Foundation was set up in 2006 to improve the plight of Thailand’s elephants, and has since diversified to include welfare projects that incorporate broader philanthropic and cultural objectives with unprecedented success.

 Over 30 elephants have been rescued from Thailand’s city streets, accompanied by their entire mahout family and provided with a place to rest and grow.
-English lessons are arranged for the mahouts and their wives, education is made available for their children, and a silk worm business provides the wives with 100% of the profits made from the sales of their wares at the resort boutique.
+English lessons are arranged for the mahouts and their wives, education is made available for their children, and a silk worm business provides the wives with 100% of the profits made from the sales of their wares at resort boutiques.

 For more information please visit helpingelephants.org